Dear All,

 From India, Mumbai

-Minimum wages notification issued by the relevant authority is the basic reference for deciding the wages as per the scheduled employments list given in the notification.
+The minimum wages notification issued by the relevant authority serves as the basic reference for deciding wages according to the scheduled employments list provided in the notification.

-The type of business that falls under the scheduled employment category is to be chosen for applying minimum wages.
+The type of business that falls under the scheduled employment category must be chosen to apply minimum wages.
 If the business is not listed in the scheduled list, you may apply minimum wages under the Factories Act if it is a factory.
-If it is not a factory, then Shops and Establishments Act can be applied.
+If it is not a factory, then the Shops and Establishments Act can be applied.

 From India, Vadodara

-The type of business that falls under the scheduled employment category is to be chosen for applying minimum wages.
+The type of business that falls under the scheduled employment category must be chosen to apply minimum wages.
 If the business is not listed in the scheduled list, you may apply minimum wages under the Factories Act if it is a factory.
-If it is not a factory, then Shops and Establishments Act can be applied.
+If it is not a factory, then the Shops and Establishments Act can be applied.

 From India, Vadodara

-Regarding the category under which a firm falls is confusing to me.
-Can you guide me on how to understand which category a company belongs to?
+Regarding the category under which a firm falls, I find it confusing.
+Can you guide me on how to determine which category a company belongs to?
 As you mentioned, if it is a factory, then the Manufacturing Process category should be chosen.
-However, the other options also seem like manufacturing categories, for example - Slate Factories, Steel Mills, Powerloom Industry, Metal & General Engineering, Jute Industry, etc. all are manufacturing companies.
+However, the other options also seem like manufacturing categories.
+For example, Slate Factories, Steel Mills, Powerloom Industry, Metal & General Engineering, Jute Industry, etc., are all manufacturing companies.
 So, how do I decide which category to choose for setting a company's minimum wage?

-My previous factory followed a Monthly wage system but provided salary based on the formula: (Wage * present days) / total working days in that month.
-For example, if there were 2 days absent in February, then the Salary would be calculated as (Wage * 22) / 24.
-Salary deductions were made after providing 8 national holidays and 15 Earned Leaves.
-No other leaves such as Casual Leave or Sick Leave were provided.
+My previous factory followed a monthly wage system but calculated the salary based on the formula: (Wage * present days) / total working days in that month.
+For example, if there were 2 days absent in February, then the salary would be calculated as (Wage * 22) / 24.
+Salary deductions were made after providing 8 national holidays and 15 earned leaves.
+No other leaves such as casual leave or sick leave were provided.
 Is this wage structure and leave policy correct?
 The factory claims that no other leaves are provided according to the factory act.

 From India, Bengaluru

-Regarding the category under which a firm falls is confusing to me.
-Can you guide me on how to understand which category a company belongs to?
+Regarding the category under which a firm falls, I find it confusing.
+Can you guide me on how to determine which category a company belongs to?
 As you mentioned, if it is a factory, then the Manufacturing Process category should be chosen.
-However, the other options also seem like manufacturing categories, for example - Slate Factories, Steel Mills, Powerloom Industry, Metal & General Engineering, Jute Industry, etc. all are manufacturing companies.
+However, the other options also seem like manufacturing categories.
+For example, Slate Factories, Steel Mills, Powerloom Industry, Metal & General Engineering, Jute Industry, etc., are all manufacturing companies.
 So, how do I decide which category to choose for setting a company's minimum wage?

-My previous factory followed a Monthly wage system but provided salary based on the formula: (Wage * present days) / total working days in that month.
-For example, if there were 2 days absent in February, then the Salary would be calculated as (Wage * 22) / 24.
-Salary deductions were made after providing 8 national holidays and 15 Earned Leaves.
-No other leaves such as Casual Leave or Sick Leave were provided.
+My previous factory followed a monthly wage system but calculated the salary based on the formula: (Wage * present days) / total working days in that month.
+For example, if there were 2 days absent in February, then the salary would be calculated as (Wage * 22) / 24.
+Salary deductions were made after providing 8 national holidays and 15 earned leaves.
+No other leaves such as casual leave or sick leave were provided.
 Is this wage structure and leave policy correct?
 The factory claims that no other leaves are provided according to the factory act.

 From India, Bengaluru